getsenic/nuimo-linux-python/README.md

 ```

 As with Nuimo controller discovery, remember to start the Bluetooth event loop with `ControllerManager.run()`.
-Please make sure to use the same `ControllerManager` for starting and stopping the event loop.

 ### Write to Nuimo's LED matrix

 Once a Nuimo controller is connected you can send an LED matrix to its display.
 Therefor create an `LedMatrix` object by initializing it with a string.
-That string should contain 81 characters: each character, starting from top left corner, tells whether the corresponding LED should be on or off.
+That string should contain 81 characters: each character, starting from top left corner, tells whether the corresponding LED should be on or off. `' '` and `'0'` signal LED off all other characters power the corresponding LED.
 The following example shows a cross:

 ```
 matrix = nuimo.LedMatrix(